Bobrac3023/roshan-battleship-proj3/README.md

 -The icons in the footer and header were taken from Font Awesome.

 ### Media
--The photo used for Favicon is from the author's own cat
+-No media was used for this project.